 The House-passed version of VAWA also does not robustly address the lack of transparency, accountability, and misuse of taxpayer funds associated with VAWA funding for a long time.
 Congress can strengthen VAWA by requiring greater transparency and accountability, so victims can get the assistance they need.
 We must do everything we can to adequately prevent and respond to violence against women--and to ensure that offenders are fully held accountable.

-Sign the petition to demand Congress passes a stronger Violence Against Women Act and ends FGM.
+Sign the petition: Demand Congress pass a stronger Violence Against Women Act and end FGM.